Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Methodology

 \subsubsection{Normalization}

-Text may include a variety of non-standard token types, including digit sequences, acronyms, words, as well as letter sequences in all capital letters, abbreviations, roman numerals, mixed-case words, URLs, as well as email addresses.
+Text may include a variety of non-standard token types, including digit sequences, acronyms, words, as well as letter sequences in all capital letters, abbreviations, roman numerals, mixed-case words, URLs, and email addresses.
 The process of normalization is the rewriting of such material in everyday language.
-In NLP, stemming \& lemmatization, are generally used for text normalization.
-Stemming is the process of removing prefixes and suffixes from words whereas lemmatization is a process of reducing a word to its most fundamental form.
+In NLP, stemming \& lemmatization are generally used for text normalization.
+Stemming is the process of removing prefixes and suffixes from words, whereas lemmatization is the process of reducing a word to its most fundamental form.